+This stuffed pepper recipe is easy to make.
 Perfect for meal prep, this recipe freezes and reheats well too!

-cheesy Stuffed Peppers in a baking dish
+Stuffed Peppers in the casserole dish

-• Budget tip: Replace half of the meat with black or kidney beans.
+• Budget Tip: Replace half of the meat with black or kidney beans.
 You can stretch the filling further by adding extra rice or veggies and filling some extra peppers.

 bell peppers , cheese , beef , marinara , water , tomatoes , rice , garlic , onion , worcestershire , and seasonings to make Stuffed Peppers with labels